Effect of Motor Imagery Added to Rehabilitation on Balance and Kinesiophobia in Patients With Parkinson's Disease

 Eligibility

-Inclusion Criteria: * Diagnosis of Parkinson's disease * Age 40 years or older * Hoehn and Yahr stage between 1 and 3 * Mini-Mental State Examination (MMSE) score of 22 or higher Exclusion Criteria: * Presence of an additional neurological disorder * Movement impairment or nerve damage due to orthopedic pathology * Cardiopulmonary conditions that contraindicate exercise participation * Presence of severe dyskinesia * Visual or vestibular impairments that may affect balance * Presence of motor fluctuations (on-off periods) * Deep brain stimulation for Parkinson's disease
+Inclusion Criteria: * Diagnosis of Parkinson's Disease (PD) * Age 40 years or older * Hoehn and Yahr stage between 1 and 3 * Mini-Mental State Examination (MMSE) score of 22 or higher Exclusion Criteria: * Presence of an additional neurological disorder * Movement impairment or nerve damage due to orthopedic pathology * Cardiopulmonary conditions that contraindicate exercise participation * Presence of severe dyskinesia * Visual or vestibular impairments that may affect balance * Presence of motor fluctuations (on-off periods) * Deep brain stimulation for Parkinson's Disease

 Browse More Trials